 This toolkit builds on learning from and discussions with partners on their approach to gender.
 It aims to raise awareness of the importance of gender equality, set aside existing misunderstandings and increase gender competency and programme quality.
-CAFOD's external gender review (Thomson, 2014) highlighted challenges related to the connection between gender and faith.
-It also stressed the need for capacity and confidence building for both CAFOD and partner staff, especially in relation to encouraging church partners to promote gender equality in their work.
-Partners mentioned how they wanted to work more on gender, but at times felt a bit "intimidated and confused by the language used and the technical expertise required".
+CIDSE's latest Gender Equality Baseline Survey (2016) as well as audits done at membership level, notably CAFOD's external gender review (Thomson.
+2014), highlighted challenges related to the connection between gender and faith.
+They stressed the need for capacity and confidence building.
+Respondents mentioned how they wanted to work more on gender, but at times felt a bit intimidated and confused by the language used and the technical expertise required.